MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 ---
 ## Setting Up the Environment
 1. If not already done, fork and clone the repository: https://github.com/CodeYourFuture/cyf-hotel-db
-2. If necessary, use npm init to create the package.json file
+2. If necessary use `npm install` to install dependencies.
 3. Install Postman
     1. Linux: Search in Ubuntu Software for Postman then install
     2. Mac: download & extract zip file to folder ???